-The following sector reports present the priority reconstruction program in each of the reconstruction sectors.
+The following sector reports present an update of the priority reconstruction program in each of the reconstruction sectors.
 Topics covered include: (i) a brief description of the background and prewar situation, consequences of the war, and regional differences; (ii) the objectives and financing needs of the three- to four-year priority reconstruction program as modified in light of 1996 experiences and assessments; (iii) an in-depth review of donor activities and accomplishments in 1996; (iv) the external financing requirements under the 1997 program, including major objectives and recommended implementation arrangements; and (v) policy issues to be addressed in the next years for the reconstruction effort to be successful and sustainable.
-These sector reports will be updated for the February 1997 Donor Pledging Conference, with a list of priority investments that the donor community is invited to support.

-The data shown in these reports are as reported by each donor to the European Commission - World Bank-managed data base, as of October 1996.
+The data shown in these reports are as reported by each donor to the European Commission -World Bank-managed data base, as of December 1996.
 In particular, the firm commitments reported for 1996 are pledges which have been (i) approved by a national legislative body or multilateral board; and (ii) allocated to a specific sectoral program or project.
 Information gaps exist, however, and figures should be considered best estimates.